ajnetzley/ichorCurate/README.md

 After running ichorCNA and generating the potential solution outputs, use the following steps to run this application locally.
 In future versions, we plan to deploy this app on a server, but currently this app must be run through cloning the repository.

 ### Step 1) App Setup
-To start, clone this repository.
+To start, clone this repository and navigate into the "ichorCurate" folder.

 ```
 git clone https://github.com/ajnetzley/ichorCurate.git